 The land-economists consultant proformas for the Site as full market strata for the residential and has assigned a nominal market rent for the daycare space at \$20 per square foot which is consistent with other analyses undertaken for the City.
 When comparing the supported land value for all market strata to the base value, the estimated land lift we arrive at is \$3.07 million, 75% of which would be a total Community Amenity Contribution of \$2.3 million.
+It was proposed following this analysis that the total CAC package sought by the City from this development not exceed \$2.3 million.

-The development application well exceeds the recommended amenity contributions suggested by the consultant due to the daycare contribution and the number of additional on and off site in-kind contributions.
-Therefore we are proposing a slightly reduced contribution to the Affordable Housing Grant Fund: 20% instead of the traditionally expected 30%.
+The development application well exceeds the recommended amenity contributions suggested by the consultant due to the daycare contribution and the number of additional on and off-site in-kind contributions.

-City Allocation MGC Proposal Contribution Value Priority Fund Description 30% 20 % \$460,000.00 Affordable Housing Provided as a cash amenity contribution to the Victoria Housing Reserve fund to assist in the development of affordable housing.
+City Allocation MGC Proposal Contribution Value Priority Fund Description 30% 30 % \$700,000.00 Affordable Housing Provided as a cash amenity contribution to the Victoria Housing Reserve fund to assist in the development of affordable housing.
 70 % 100 % Community Amenities Monetary and work in lieu contributions to enhance the public realm surrounding this property and to create community connectivity opportunities through the provision of a daycare and gathering space.